 You can configure a CloudWatch Logs log group to stream data it receives to your Amazon Elasticsearch Service (Amazon ES) cluster in near real-time through a CloudWatch Logs subscription.
-For more information about subscriptions, see Real-time Processing of Log Data with Subscriptions.
+For more information, see Real-time Processing of Log Data with Subscriptions.

-Step 1: Create an Amazon ES domain
+To create an Amazon ES domain